Generative AI as a lab partner: a case study: Discussion

 Overall, the findings presented in the current study demonstrate fruitful and problematic interactions with ChatGPT in terms of aiding students in solving problems or helping them understand the phenomenon of acoustic levitation.
 Groups 4 and 6 were both able to use ChatGPT to aid them during the analysis in that Group 4 successfully utilized it to aid them in reasoning about whether the wavelength they got from the data collection was reasonable.
 Further, both groups showed proficiency in discussing how to identify if the equations given to them from ChatGPT were reliable by drawing upon their prior knowledge of dimensional analysis.
-Contrary to these, groups 1, 2, 3, and 5 all demonstrated that lacking knowledge about the relevant physics and how GenAI tools like ChatGPT \textit{``reasons"} or has \textit{``knowledge"}, having access to such tools in a classroom setting, including laboratories, might end up disadvantageous for the students learning.
-The reasoning here is that if the teacher is not aware of the student's questions and problems, they may rely on answers from a GenAI tool that are not disciplinarily accepted and could strengthen problematic interpretations of various concepts.
-Thus, although ChatGPT can be a helpful tool in the physics laboratory, it is crucial to recognize teachers' role in identifying each student's needs in relation to their specific problems and questions.
-It can be reasonably argued that GenAI tools can serve as valuable discussion partners in the physics lab, provided students are aware of their capabilities and limitations and can effectively prompt them.
-This has the potential to distribute the teachers' workload more equitably among students, with those who require additional support able to benefit from the tool.
+Contrary to these, groups 1, 2, 3, and 5 all demonstrated that lacking knowledge about the relevant physics and how GenAI tools like ChatGPT \textit{``reasons"} or has \textit{``knowledge"}, having access to such tools in a classroom setting, including laboratories, might end up disadvantageous for the students learning process.